Wealthronic · Independent personal-finance journalism

 Total bare-bones monthly$4,795

 Six months of that is $28,770.
 Three months is $14,385.
-The bigger number was uncomfortable to look at.
-It was also the number that survived honest scrutiny.
+The bigger number is uncomfortable to look at.
+It is also the number that survives honest scrutiny.

-I landed at six months — not because I think a six-month job hunt is likely for me specifically, but because I would rather have an excess buffer than be making decisions about an apartment with three weeks of runway left.
+For most households in this kind of position, six months is the more defensible target — not because a six-month job hunt is likely, but because it beats making decisions about an apartment with three weeks of runway left.
 The whole point of the fund is that it lets you say no to a bad next role.

 An emergency fund is not optimized for return.
 It is optimized for the ability to make calm decisions during a stressful month.